rsdoiel/antenna/planet.md

 ---

-## Gaza civil defence says 52 killed by Israeli forces
+## Israeli attack kills 9 children waiting for aid in Gaza

 date: 2025-07-10, from: RTÉ News

-Gaza's civil defence agency on Thursday said that at least 52 people, including eight children, were killed by Israeli forces in the war-battered Palestinian territory, updating a previous toll.
+Nine children were killed in an Israeli attack as they queued for nutritional supplements outside a health clinic in central Gaza, UNICEF has said.

 <br>